ejgann/ejgann.github.io/_posts/2020-06-17-setting_up_your_rails_project_in_github.markdown

 Head over to `github.com/new` (you'll need to be logged into your account).
 ![](https://imgur.com/WA29s4u)

-Type in the name of your respository (I retain the name of my project for simplicity's sake).
+Type in the name of your repository (I retain the name of my project for simplicity's sake).
 You can add a description if you want to.
 Select whether your repo will be public or private (public is the default).
 I personally do not check the box "Initialize this repository with a README" since the rails generator automatically creates one for us.
 I also select "None" for both the "Add .gitignore" and "Add a license" dropdowns.
 Click on "Create repository".

 ## 4. Connect your project to your new Github repo
 After you create your repo, the next screen will show steps for how to set it up.
 Since you've just created a new repo, you'll want to follow the instructions for "...or create a new repository on the command line".
 In your terminal, change directories to the one that houses your new project.
 One at a time, run the following commands: